DianaSill/DianaSill.github.io/README.md

 # My Portfolio

 ## Description
-This is my **portfolio website** built to showcase my journey and skills as a beginner full-stack developer.
+This is my **portfolio website** built to showcase my journey and skills as a junior software engineer specializing in cloud development.
 The site features a clean, modern design with a focus on simplicity, accessibility, and user experience.
-It highlights my development work, background, and contact information.
+It highlights my serverless applications, AWS expertise, and development projects.

 ---